We are what we eat

 In his role as a public health official, Mason sees an opportunity to take a community-based approach to the problem in suburban Cook County.
 And in searching for a local partner to assist in working toward solutions, he turned to his own alma mater.

 Loyola has identified the need for collaborative and creative solutions to community health disparities as a key priority of “Plan 2020: Building a More Just, Humane, and Sustainable World,” the University’s five-year strategic plan.
-Leaders at Loyola’s Health Sciences Division in Maywood are working to identify local health concerns, and the recent Health-EQ conference—at which Mason was among the keynote speakers—took the first steps in developing strategies to tackle these issues.
+Leaders at Loyola’s Health Sciences Campus in Maywood are working to identify local health concerns, and the recent Health-EQ conference—at which Mason was among the keynote speakers—took the first steps in developing strategies to tackle these issues.

 Mason sees the Maywood community as a sort of “living laboratory” to test out potential solutions to suburban public health issues.
 Maywood doesn’t have a grocery store, and processed foods are much more accessible to families than natural, healthier options.
 There’s also a general lack of knowledge about nutrition among many families.